EARLY CHILDHOOD LITERACY

-Why is Early Childhood Literacy Important?
+Why is Childhood Literacy Important?

 Reading proficiency and literacy is vital to the success of our community.
 Children with reading difficulties are more likely to experience health and behavioral problems, teen pregnancy, premature departures from school, trouble sustaining employment, and even poverty.
 Through Read United, we seek to increase opportunities for achievement and brighter futures for all by ensuring that children reach important language milestones.

-By the end of the third-grade children should be shifting from learning to read to reading to learn
+By the end of the third-grade children should be shifting from learning to read to reading to learn.

-3rd grade students who are not proficient in reading by the end of the year are four times more likely to drop out of high school
+3rd grade students who are not proficient in reading by the end of the year are four times more likely to drop out of high school.

-By age 10, a child’s path to success is determined by their reading proficiency
+By age 10, a child’s path to success is determined by their reading proficiency.

 With Upward Mobility in mind, United Way of the Coastal Empire intends to help build a ready & resilient workforce and a better future for our youngest citizens.
 One strategy to accomplish this is to advance early childhood literacy.
 Through the support of our donors, volunteers, and partnerships, the below programs are implemented year-round in our region.